calebyourison/simple_template_log_parser/README.md

 ## DISCLAIMER

-**This project is in no way affiliated with the products mentioned (Debian, Kodi, Omada, Open Media Vault, PFSense, PiHole, or Synology).
+**This project is in no way affiliated with the products mentioned (Debian, Kodi, Omada, Open Media Vault, PFSense, PiHole, Synology, or Ubuntu).
 Any usage of their services is subject to their respective terms of use.**